 Mors Omnia Solvit compares contemporaries Persephone and Hades, here both unwitting custodians of an inner death that is reflected externally by necrophilia.

-During the perverse amplexes, accentuated by, among other things, a carefully curated cinematography that enhances the morbidity, the modern queen of the underworld indulges in erotic and blasphemous skits, among which we glimpse a small homage also to The Exorcist by William Friedkin.
+During the perverse intercourses, further emphasized by the carefully crafted cinematography that enhances their morbidity, the modern queen of the underworld indulges in erotic and blasphemous interludes, among which a small homage to The Exorcist by William Friedkin can also be spotted.

-From a deeply rotten, irreligious and nefarious soul, indeed, Mors Omnia Solvit becomes an important occult/extreme (remember Italian) film with a necrophiliac theme, in which the sense of death, accompanied by paraphilias and Satanism, is omnipresent.
+Deeply rotten, irreligious and baleful in spirit, Mors Omnia Solvit thus becomes an important occult/extreme film (notably an Italian one) centered on necrophilia, in which the sense of death, accompanied by paraphilias and Satanism, is ever-present.

 This is made even more suffocating by a perfect soundtrack (by Mater A Clivis Imperat) that preserves its sinister spirit.